openlawlibrary/taf/specification/taf-spec.md

 ### 1.4 Goals

 In the ever-evolving digital landscape, where crucial data resides in Git repositories, TAF aims to implement an additional layer of security, enhancing the protections offered by Git and hosting platforms.
-It needs to ensure straightforward management and validation, as well as the ability to securely and easily clone and update repositories it is securing.
+It is focused on ensuring straightforward management and validation, along with the ability to securely and easily clone and update repositories it is securing.

 #### 1.4.1 Attack detection goals

-TAF's principal goals encompass the detection of unauthorized pushes to Git repositories under its protection, as well as any alterations to previously validated history, which may include the removal or substitution of commits.
-Validation should not rely on information stored on code hosting platforms like GitHub or GitLab (e.g., whether a user is listed as a collaborator or the SSH and GPG keys associated with an account), given that an attacker could potentially access a user's account or personal computer.
-It should not be feasible to make changes to the Git repositories without signing TUF metadata files using, preferably using a threshold of hardware keys, at least not in a way that passes TAF's validation.
+TAF's principal goals encompass the detection of unauthorized pushes to Git repositories under its protection, as well as any alterations to previously validated history.
+This could include the removal or substitution of commits.
+Validation should not rely on information stored on code hosting platforms like GitHub or GitLab (e.g., collaborator status or associated SSH and GPG keys), as an attacker could potentially access a user's account or personal computer.
+It should be impossible to make changes to the Git repositories without signing TUF metadata files, preferably using a threshold of hardware keys, in a way that passes TAF's validation.

 #### 1.4.2 Existence of multiple copies and out-of-band authentication

-Interested parties should be able to securely and easily create local copies of the protected Git repositories (provided they are publicly accessible), along with the corresponding TUF data for validation, even if they do not have the update privileges.
-They should be capable of validating all signatures and attestations, extending back to the very first release of the repository.
-Additionally, they should have the means to directly verify the integrity of the initial release by reaching out to the official repository maintainers via something other than the original receiving channel, such as a telephone call.
+Interested parties should be able to securely and easily create local copies of the protected Git repositories (provided they are publicly accessible), along with the corresponding TUF data for validation, even if they do not have update privileges.
+They should be able to validate all signatures and attestations, extending back to the repository's very first commit.
+Additionally, they should have the means to directly verify the integrity of the initial commit by reaching out to the official repository maintainers via alternative channels, such as a telephone call.

-This approach lays the foundation for designing systems wherein multiple participants can download and host repositories, serving as an additional layer of security.
-The existence of backup copies in such a system can aid in recovery from attacks, including those exploiting SHA-1 vulnerabilities.
-It's important to note, however, that while such a system can be built on top of TAF, it extends beyond TAF's core functionalities.
+This approach lays the foundation for designing systems where multiple participants can download and host repositories, serving as an additional layer of security.
+The existence of backup copies can aid in recovery from attacks, including those exploiting SHA-1 vulnerabilities.
+However, it's important to note that such a system, while buildable on top of TAF, extends beyond TAF's core functionalities.
 The detailed exploration of this extended application is covered in a separate document.

 #### 1.4.3 User experience goals

 User experience goals include:

-- Ease of Setup and Maintenance: Supply tools and utilities designed to simplify the initial configuration, as well as all subsequent updates, of TUF metadata files and TUF target files containing information about relevant Git repositories.
-Additionally, ensure ease of configuration and usage of hardware keys for signing.
+- Ease of setup and maintenance: providing tools and utilities designed to simplify the initial configuration and all subsequent updates of TUF metadata files and TUF target files containing information about relevant Git repositories.
+Additionally, ensuring ease of configuration and usage of hardware keys for signing.
-- Safe and Simple Update of Git Repositories: Ensure that the processes for cloning and updating repositories under TAF's protection are user-friendly and straightforward, with clear and helpful error messages provided to aid troubleshooting in case of issues.
+- Safe and simple update of Git repositories: ensuring that the processes for cloning and updating repositories under TAF's protection are user-friendly and straightforward, offering clear and helpful error messages to aid in troubleshooting any issues that arise.
-- Content Agnosticism: Maintain a design and functionality that is completely agnostic to the content stored within the secured Git repositories.
-The framework should not make any assumptions or have any expectations about the type of content it is protecting.
+- Content agnosticism: maintaining a design and functionality that is completely agnostic to the content stored within the secured Git repositories.
+The framework should not make assumptions or have expectations about the type of content it is protecting.

 ### 1.5 Non-goals

-TAF does not aim to provide an absolute guarantee against unauthorized modifications of repositories; its primary focus is on the detection of such modifications.
-In the event of an attack, TAF seeks to identify the unauthorized changes and prevent them from being pulled down.
+TAF does not aim to provide an absolute guarantee against unauthorized modifications of repositories.
+Its primary focus is on detecting such modifications.
+In the event of an attack, TAF seeks to identify unauthorized changes and prevent them from being pulled down.

-Moreover, TAF operates on top of Git and does not modify or improve Git's underlying functionality or security features.
-While Git has known vulnerabilities, such as susceptibility to collision attacks, addressing these issues at the Git level is outside the scope of TAF.
+Moreover, TAF operates on top of Git and does not modify or enhance Git's underlying functionality or security features.
+While Git has known vulnerabilities, such as susceptibility to collision attacks, addressing these issues at the Git level is outside TAF's scope.

 TAF does not concern itself with the specific processes or workflows involved in updating the repositories under its protection.
-Its primary role comes into play after changes are committed, providing the mechanisms to attest to the validity of these changes.
+Its primary role is activated after changes are committed, providing mechanisms to attest to the validity of these changes.

 ## 2 System overview